mtumilowicz/scala-graphql-caliban-workshop/README.md

     ```
 * steps
     1. validate the request against its schema
-    1. traverse the tree of fields in that request and invoke the resolver function
+    1. traverse the tree of fields and invoke the resolver functions
-    associated with each field
 * fragment
     * example
         ```